fcatae/study-mule/docs/maven.md

 The most common way to set up packaging for your project is via `<packaging>`.
 When the packaging is defined, plugin goals are automatically assigned to build phases.

+# Errors #

+Failure:

+    Caused by: org.eclipse.aether.transfer.ArtifactNotFoundException: Failure to find com.mulesoft.training:mock-servers:jar:1.1.0 in https://maven.anypoint.mulesoft.com/api/v1/maven was cached in the local repository, resolution will not be reattempted until the update interval of anypoint-exchange has elapsed or updates are forced

+Troubleshooting:
+- Check `pom.xml` file and dependencies
+- Register the local dependency in `.m2``
+- Validate the group Id, artifact, version and classifer